How to Read a Semen Analysis (Male Fertility Test Results Explained)

 In my case, I was told my results by my doctor but honestly, he didn't really explain much past "You probably can't have kids".
 So I was forced to dive deep into the topic myself.

 This page exists to give context.
 Not to diagnose, and not to over-simplify, but to help you understand what a semen analysis really shows, what it doesn’t, and how to think about the results without spiralling.
-This is based on my own experience and reseach.
+This is based on my own experience and research.

 What a semen analysis actually measures